 7. Comparison shop and check the flyers

 Each week, I recommend going through the flyers for stores in your area to see what’s on sale.
-This only takes about 10 minutes or less to do.
+This only takes about 10 minutes or less to do and can be a great way to spend less money on groceries.

 Make note of what’s on sale and what you actually need to purchase for your meal plan that week.
 Then choose the store that offers the best prices and shop there that week.
 This saves you time from having to drive around to multiple grocery stores.